alonmillet/apoe-ad-age-atlas/README.md

 **Fig_4_and_Fig_S4.R**: code needed to anchor integrate previously published human and mouse single-cell datasets with the data generated in this study and to produce the relevant plots in the manuscript.

 **Fig_5_and_Fig_S5.R**: code needed to analyze data produced from running the Xenium multiplexed *in situ* transcriptomics workflow on cortical tissue sections from six human AD donors.
-Raw data is uploaded to Zenodo, accession number 10.5281/zenodo.8206638, along with the processed anndata files and the full-slide scans taken after subsequent methoxy-X04 staining.
+Raw data is uploaded to Zenodo, accession number 10.5281/zenodo.8206638, along with the processed anndata file and the full-slide scans taken after subsequent methoxy-X04 staining.

 > *Accompanying code: Xenium.ipynb*: This provides the squidpy code used to analyze and annotate the raw data from the Xenium machine before data was exported to R for plotting.